 Phase two links the UAE and Saudi Arabia from Fujairah Port to Ghuwaifat, through Mussaffah, Khalifa Port and Jebel Ali Port with more than 600 kilometres of additional track.
 The two phases together will support more than 9,000 jobs, many of them for Emiratis.

 Trains and wagons

-Seven locomotives are in operation along the tracks, which run through rural areas in Abu Dhabi, delivering sulphur to its clients.
+Seven locomotives are in operation along the tracks, which run through rural areas in Abu Dhabi, delivering sulphur to clients.